OSMLatam/OSM-Notes-Ingestion/overpass/README.md

 The `overpass` directory contains Overpass API query files used to extract geographic and administrative data from OpenStreetMap.
-These queries support the OSM-Notes-profile system by providing country boundaries, maritime areas, and other geographic reference data.
+These queries support the OSM-Notes-Ingestion system by providing country boundaries, maritime areas, and other geographic reference data.

 ## Directory Structure